TheLastCylon/ecosystem/documentation/example_base.md

 The values we are passing to the base class `__init__` method are:
 1. `app_config.name`, our application name as configured earlier
-2. `[]`, an empty list of handlers.
-We'll cover this later.
-Right now though, know that there are handlers, and this is one way of tell your application about the handlers you want it to use.
-3. `app_config`, the application level configuration for our application.
+2. `app_config`, the application level configuration for our application.

 That is it.
 All of it.

-Next, we'll be learning about handlers and what they are.
+Once you are comfortable with this example, take a look at an Ecosystem [Echo-server](./example_echo.md).